Stochastic Modeling and Simulation of Viral Evolution: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper we have exhaustively explored a phenotypic model for the evolution of RNA virus.
-Our model was formulated as a multivariate branching process.
-Branching processes provide a theoretical suitable framework endowed with concepts and tools allowing for the investigation of evolutionary aspects of RNA viruses propagating along different adaptive landscapes.
+In this paper we have exhaustively explored a model for the evolution of RNA virus, which was formulated as a multivariate branching process, called \emph{phenotypic model}.
+The theory of branching processes provides a suitable framework endowed with concepts and analytic tools allowing for the investigation of evolutionary aspects of RNA viruses propagating along different adaptive landscapes.

-One of the greatest virtues of a phenotypic model is its simplicity.
-By the adoption of only $3$ parameters we were to obtain an almost complete quantitative description of all possible behaviors of the model.
-The maximum replication capacity $R$ and the probabilities of occurrence of deleterious $d$ effects entirely determine whether a viral population becomes extinct infinite time or not.
-On the other hand, the third parameter, the probability of occurrence of beneficial effects $b$ plays a distinct role from the other two probabilities.
-It works as a threshold parameter classifying the model according to which: (i) the model have three regimes of a branching process, or (ii) the model has only the super-critical regime and the population is no longer extinguished.
+One of the greatest virtues of the phenotypic model is its simplicity.
+Since the model has essentially only $3$ parameters it is possible to analytically compute the spectrum of its mean matrix and, applying the classification of multitype branching processes, obtain a complete qualitative description its ``generic behaviors'', that is, the most likely outcomes of the model's asymptotic dynamics.

+The maximum replication capacity $R$ and the probabilities of occurrence of deleterious effects $d$ entirely determine whether a viral population becomes extinct infinite time or not.
+On the other hand, the third parameter, the probability of occurrence of beneficial effects $b$, plays a distinct role from the other two probabilities, functioning as a threshold parameter which determines if the model posses the three typical regimes of a branching process or just one regime (super-critical).